WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

 The concept of fragments is important for BTCR DDOs in the case that DDO continuation is stored in an immutable store such as IPFS.
 DDO cannot be signed until BTCR DID is available.
 But that would change the content, which changes the value in the OP_RETURN.

-### Verify/lookup keys
+## Looking up a BTCR DID

+DID consumers need to be able to construct a DDO from a DID.
+In BTCR that works as follows:

-- Given a DID, we know txid (`did:btcr:<BECH32(TX0)>`)
+- Given a DID, we know txid (`did:btcr:<TXREF(TX0)>`)
 - Look up transaction.
-Is output spent?
+Is the "control key" output spent?
+    - no: this is the latest version of the DID.
+From this we can construct the DDO (described below)
-    - if so, keep following transaction chain until an unspent output is found
+    - yes: keep following transaction chain until the latest with an unspent output is found

-### Rotating keys
+## Updating the DID/DDO

+Owners of a DID must be able to update it, for example to rotate keys.
+The BTCR Transaction Structure diagram shows how that is done in the second transaction.

 - Create new tx like above, but send to `B2`
+- Set the OP_RETURN to the new continuation DDO
 - Sign tx with `S1` (P1 is revealed)

-## Getting BTCR DID/DDOs from a transaction
+## Example from the BTCR Playground

-This document describes BTCR DIDs and DDOs using the default example shown in the [BTCR Playground](https://weboftrustinfo.github.io/btcr-tx-playground.github.io/).
+This section demonstrates BTCR DIDs and DDOs using the default example shown in the [BTCR Playground](https://weboftrustinfo.github.io/btcr-tx-playground.github.io/).

 The playground supports looking up BTCR DDOs for both mainnet and testnet chains.
 In general, we work with the testnet chain in these examples as we experiment with and develop BTCR.